WyattMayor/Fisheye-OBB/README.md

 ## Table of Contents
 - Introduction
-- Installation
-- Usage
 - Features
 - Model Used
 - Visualization Techniques
-- Dependencies
-- Configuration
 - Examples
-- Troubleshooting
 - Contributors
-- License

-## Installation
-*To be provided by the project maintainer.*

-## Usage
-*To be provided by the project maintainer.*

 ## Features
 Fisheye-OBB offers a range of features specifically designed for oriented bounding box detection in fisheye camera images: